Career Advice for Teens: How to Become a College Professor

 Unlike other prestigious fields with arduous and costly paths to entry, entering academia does not offer a pot of gold at the end of the rainbow.
 For individuals committed to the idea of teaching and researching at a postsecondary level, proper planning beginning with your selection of an undergraduate institution is necessary.
 This is a field where elite credentials give candidates a leg-up in the pursuit of a tenure-track position.
 Regardless, your journey to a stable and rewarding career as a professor will likely continue well into your 30s.
 For those who possess passion and zeal for a given subject, the end result will justify the means.
 For those picturing that cabin in New England and a relaxing, quiet life—academia is likely not for you.

-To read previous installments of the “So you want to be a…” series, click the links below:
+To read previous installments of this series, click the links below:

 So you want to be a lawyer…